hydroponka/incdecthreads-skeleton/README.md

 The threads must run concurrently.
 Firstly create both objects and only then run threads.

-It's ok if the result, _in this task_, is not zero after threads are finished;
+It's OK if some results _in this task_ are non-zero after the threads have finished.

+> **Note**: \
+> The tests check whether both non-zero and zero results exist.
+> You can use `runtests.cmd` to check if your code is passing
+> the tests steadily before pushing your solution.
+> It runs the tests 20 times.

 ### Restrictions

 You must not set names for threads.

-You are not allowed to use any classes from any packages except `java.lang` package.
+You are not allowed to use any synchronization due the definition.

 > Do not use _daemon_ threads.